underground-software/ILKD_course_materials/faq.md

 ## Frequently Asked Questions

-Q. How do I get help in this course?
+Q: How do I get help in this course?

 A: [Read this](/faq/help.md)